INRIA/scikit-learn-mooc/_sources/evaluation/evaluation_wrap_up_quiz.md

 In the previous cross-validation, we made the choice of using a `ShuffleSplit` cross-validation strategy.
-It means that randomly selected samples were selected as a testing test ignoring any time dependency between the lines of the dataframe.
+It means that randomly selected samples were selected as testing set ignoring any time dependency between the lines of the dataframe.

 We would like to have a cross-validation strategy that evaluates the capacity